 Biomedical research involving human subjects has traditionally been treated as a unique endeavor, presenting special risks and demanding special protections.
 But in several ways, the regulatory scheme governing human subjects research is counter-intuitively less protective than the labor and employment laws applicable to many workers.

-Fernandez Lynch, Holly
+Holly Fernandez Lynch,

-"Human Research Subjects As Human Research Workers,"
+Human Research Subjects As Human Research Workers,

-Available at: http://digitalcommons.law.yale.edu/yjhple/vol14/iss1/3
+Available at: https://digitalcommons.law.yale.edu/yjhple/vol14/iss1/3